reichherzerp/PropPy/joss/paper.md

 Particles become diffusive at trajectory lengths of about $\lambda$, which is why the simulations are stopped after trajectory lengths of $10^{17}$ m to have some buffer and a clear plateau in the running diffusion coefficients.

 As a simulation setting, $10^3$ protons with $E=100\,$PeV are emitted isotropically from a point source.
-The simulations and the presented results can be reproduced via the simulation and analysis scripts provided in the comparison folder of PropPy.
+The simulations and the presented results can be reproduced via the simulation and analysis scripts provided in the comparison folder of PropPy~1.0.0 [@reichherzer_patrick_2022_5959220].
+The simulation results are available at [@reichherzer_patrick_2022_5959618].

 The summation of planar waves with different wave numbers, amplitudes, and directions generates the synthetic turbulence.
 Here, there are two possible approaches:
 - The complete turbulence can be generated in advance of the simulation and stored on a large grid by using an inverse discrete Fourier transform.
 During run-time, the local magnetic field is computed via interpolation of the surrounding grid points that store the magnetic field information.
 Here, the tri-linear interpolation is used as it is fast and sufficiently accurate [@Schlegel2020].
 The turbulence is stored on $1024^3$ grid points.
-- The summation of different amplitudes, wavenumbers, and directions can also be performed during run-time at the exact position where it is needed.
+- As an alternative approach, the summation of different amplitudes, wavenumbers, and directions can also be performed during run-time at the exact position where it is needed.
 Numerous constraints of the first method, the grid method, are avoided in this plane-wave (PW) approach, with the disadvantage that the simulations take longer.
 1000 wave modes are used, which was determined to be sufficient in convergence tests.

-Three different propagation methods implemented in CRPropa are considered:
+Here, the performance of PropPy is compared to the two different propagation methods implemented in CRPropa, which are:
-- Solving EOM with the Boris-Push (BP) method [@CRPropa2021].
-- Solving EOM with the Cash-Karp (CK) method [@CRPropa2016].
+- Solving the EOM, using either the Boris-Push (BP) [@CRPropa2021] or the Cash-Karp (CK) [@CRPropa2016] algorithm.
 - Solving Stochastic Differential Equations (SDE) [@CRPropa2017].
 For this method, no turbulence has to be generated, but only the diffusion coefficient has to be inputted, which already contains the information on how the particles move statistically in the turbulence.

 \autoref{fig:comparison} shows a comparison of the simulation results for the calculated running diffusion coefficients for the different methods of propagation and turbulence generation.